 A good answering service will:

-- Answer the Phone Promptly: 3 rings or less is the industry standard.
+- Answer the phone promptly.
+Three rings or fewer is the industry standard.

-- Take a Thorough and Correct Message: Spelling of customer name and address is critical in your industry!
+- Take a thorough and correct message.
+Spelling customer names and addresses correctly is critical in your industry!

-- Properly Deliver: Deliver the message promptly to the proper technician in the manner you desire.
+- Properly deliver.
+It will deliver the message promptly to the proper technician in the manner you desire.

-- Work With Your Software: Ideally they will deliver the data from the call in a manner that can be easily imported into your business management software.
+- Work with your software.
+Ideally, the service will deliver the data from the call in a manner that can be easily imported into your business management software.

 What Determines the Cost of an Answering Service?

-The amount they would charge you for that service can vary greatly and can depend on a number of TAS cost factors.
+The amount that an answering service may charge you for service can vary greatly and can depend on a number of TAS cost factors.

-- the number of hours a day you ask the TAS to answer the phones
+- number of hours a day you ask the telephone answering service to answer the phones

-- the amount of information you ask the TAS to collect
+- amount of information you ask the call center agents to collect in messages

-- the number of automated features the TAS offers and you choose to use,
+- types of automated features or integrations the answering service provider offers and you choose to implement

-- the differing rates charged by TAS businesses, depending on their geographical location and on the quality of service they provide.
+- differing rates charged by after hours answering services, depending on their geographical location and on the quality of service they provide.

 What is a Premium Answering Service?